 Purpose.
 There are various types of software that require a high level of management, for example software developed and distributed for users other than the developers or software that has a direct (or systematic) impact on something it interacts with.
-For instance, research results could be directly affected by the functioning of simulation software or training of machine learning models while physical effects could occur from the use of medical or engineering control software.
+Research results could be directly affected by the functioning of simulation software or training of AI models while physical effects could occur from the use of medical or engineering control software.

 Reliability.
-As software of this level was designed, or has evolved, to be "mission critical," reliability is of utmost importance.
+As this software has been designed, or evolved, to be "mission critical," reliability is of utmost importance.
 All possible actions should be taken to ensure reliability, which includes software architecture design, code standards, the use of comprehensive cross-platform automated unit and functional testing frameworks, dependency management, and code auditing.
 In addition, legal development requirements, such as traceability, right to use, right to inspect, right to distribute, etc., and process documentation should be implemented as required (for example, software medical devices may require ISO or EC certified management processes).

 Maintenance.
 There is no defined maintenance period associated with this class of software as it must be maintained as long as it is in use.
 In order to maintain a high level of reliability, maintenance strategies, including funding and/or community development plans, should be in place.
-Build and release pipelines should be implemented so that not only source code availability but compiled software is maintained on evolving software/hardware platforms, OS, CPU, GPU etc.
+Build and release pipelines should be put in place so that not only source code availability but compiled software is maintained on evolving software/hardware platforms, OS, CPU, GPU etc.